gitter-badger/js-1/README.md

  * Click on the green pull request button which is next to the new branch button.
 Set the "base" to "master" and the "compare" to your new branch name "new-member-x".
 * **Create a new simple JS problem** titled "new-member-x+1" for the next new member to practice with.
  * Post your simple problem as a new issue:  set the title as "new-member-x+1" and include instructions in the description.
- * Remeber, keep this simple: for new members this is more about getting comfortable with github.
+ * Remember, keep this simple: for new members this is more about getting comfortable with github.

 **If there is no issue waiting for you titled "new-member-x" then create an issue titled "new member in need of problem"**